-Function: The command set the default metric value of OSPF routing protocol; the "no
+Function: The command set the default metric value of OSPF routing protocol; the "no default-metric" returns to the default state.

-Parameter: <value>, metric value, ranging between 0~16777214.
+Parameter: < value>, metric value, ranging between 0~16777214.

 Default: Built-in, metric value auto translating.

 Usage Guide: When the default metric value makes the metric value not compatible, the route introducing still goes through.
 If the metric value can not be translated, the default value provides alternative option to carry the route introducing on.
 This command will result in that all introduced route will use the same metric value.
 This command should be used associating redistribute.